-The popular Immersive Van Gogh Exhibit is coming to Charlotte.
-From June 18th to September 12th, 2021, the digital art experience will take place in Camp North End’s historic Ford Building.
+The popular Immersive Van Gogh Exhibit is in Charlotte.
+From June 17th to September 12th, 2021, the digital art is taking place in Camp North End’s historic Ford Building.
 It’s being presented by Blumenthal Performing Arts.

-Camp North End’s massive Ford Building will be a fitting backdrop for the 500,000 cubic feet of projections that will animate Vincent van Gogh’s work.
+Camp North End’s massive Ford Building is a fitting backdrop for the 500,000 cubic feet of projections that will animate Vincent van Gogh’s work.
 This is the largest installation ever for Immersive Van Gogh.

 Purchase tickets at VanGoghClt.com, or by calling 704-372-1000.

-You might also be interested in Michelangelo’s Sistine Chapel Exhibition, which is coming to Charlotte in May.
+You might also be interested in Michelangelo’s Sistine Chapel Exhibition.

 Ticket prices for Immersive Van Gogh Exhibit: Adult tickets range from $40 to $99.99, and tickets for kids ages 6 to 16 start at $29.99.
 Children younger than 6 are free.
 Admission is reserved by day and time.
 The $99.99 ticket includes priority access, flexibility to arrive up to two hours before or after the time on their tickets and specialized Van Gogh souvenirs.